cuelang/cuelang.org/content/en/docs/concepts/packages/_index.md

     cue mod init [module name]

-The module name is required if a packages within a module should be able to import another package within the module.
+The module name is required if a package within the module needs to import another package within the module.

 A module can also be created by setting up the `cue.mod` directory and `module.cue` file manually.